 Glenville Ashby, GUEST COLUMNIST

-Send feedback to email@example.com, or follow him on Twitter@glenvilleashby
+Send feedback to email@example.com, and follow me on Twitter@glenvilleashby.